Alzheimer’s Disease

 DIAGNOSIS & TESTS

-- Ask you questions about your current health and your medical history.
+- Current health and medical history.

-- Perform a mental exam to test your memory, problem-solving, attention, and language abilities.
+- Memory, problem-solving, attention, and language abilities.

 Based on this information, your healthcare provider can almost always tell whether you have dementia.
 Your healthcare provider can tell whether Alzheimer’s disease is the cause of your dementia about 90% of the time.
 But Alzheimer’s disease can only be diagnosed with 100% accuracy after death, when the brain is examined under a microscope.
 The brain of a person who had Alzheimer’s disease will show very distinct changes that only happen when Alzheimer’s is the cause of dementia.